chingu-voyages/voyage-project-tier2-restaurantsim/README.md

       - restaurant names,
       - country
   - [ ] Users should be able to:
-      - search restaurants by name and see their menu items.
       - filter category menu items and see menu items from the chosen category.
+      - see all restaurants on the map.
+      - view menu items upon clicking on the specific restaurant.

 - Order Management